-2 (1) Subsection 3 (4) of the Act is repealed.
+2(1) Subsection 3(4) of the Act is repealed.

-(2) Paragraph 2 of subsection 3 (5) of the Act is repealed and the following substituted:
+(2) Subsection 3 (5) of the Act is amended by adding the following paragraph:

-2. An individual who performs work under a program approved by a college of applied arts and technology, a university or a private career college registered under the Private Career Colleges Act, 2005.
+2.1 An individual who performs work under a program that is approved by a private career college registered under the Private Career Colleges Act, 2005 and that meets such criteria as may be prescribed.